 Sydney Harbour is an area where you can easily get lost admiring the sailboats and massive cruise ships.
 With secluded beaches and coves dotted along the harbour, and views of the sails of Sydney Opera House, you can easily spend a day meandering around some of Australia’s most iconic landmarks.

-A trip to Sydney wouldn’t be complete without visiting the Sydney Harbour Bridge.
-Not only can you admire the construction and design, you can challenge yourself by climbing to the top.
+A trip to Sydney wouldn’t be complete without visiting the Sydney Harbour Bridge, one of the most beautiful bridges in the world.
+Not only can you admire the construction and design, but you can also challenge yourself by climbing to the top.
 If heights are not something you enjoy, head on to Pylon Lookout for a spectacular view of the bridge.

 Take a walk to Bondi Beach via the Coogee to Bondi path.
 The beach owes its fame to its pristine water, clean white sand, and trendy nearby cafes.
 You can spend many days here relaxing on the beach or joining in with the surfers.